Update: the Cornerstone Pub, later Cornerstone Roadhouse, closed in early 2018.

-Like many establishments along the National Road, the Cornerstone Pub is tucked away in a repurposed historic building, though the restaurant itself doesn’t have much of a historical connotation.
+Like many establishments along the National Road, the Cornerstone Pub sits in a repurposed historic building.
+The restaurant itself doesn’t have much of a historical connotation, though.
 As the sign shows, it only opened in 2005.
-Our waitress told us that the building used to be a bank, built in the early 1900s.
+Our waitress told us that the building used to house a bank, built in the early 1900s.
 Stilesville itself is a tiny town, home to only 316 people.
-We rolled in a little after 12:30 on a Sunday, and figured the Pub would be busy.
-However, there were only a few other people inside.
+We rolled in a little after 12:30 on a Sunday, and expected a heavy crowd.
+However, we saw only a few other people inside.
 Our waitress later told us that the owner runs a limited quantity “Chef’s Special” for lunch on Sundays, and many locals come in early to order a plate – meaning we had just missed the crowd.

 This place definitely had a small town feel to it, right down to the country music playing in the background.
 There are separate “bar” (pictured) and “family” sections (on the other side of the bar).
 The family section is supposed to be quieter, though in an empty restaurant, I doubt it would have made a difference.
-It took a few minutes for the waitress to notice us, but once she did, she provided friendly, personal service (including the history lesson).
+It took a few minutes for the waitress to notice us.
+Once she did, though, she provided friendly, personal service (including the history lesson).